-“Something smoky from Bunnahabhain or something light like Glenmorangie or The Macallan,” she lists few of her favourites.
+“Something smoky from Bunnahabhain or something light like Glenmorangie or The Macallan,” she lists a few of her favourites.

-Just remember, you don't need to know anything at all about whisky to be able to enjoy it.
+You don't need to know anything at all about whisky to be able to enjoy it.
 Good way to start is mixing a cocktail.
 Rye whisky has a strong flavour and it works really well in classic whisky cocktails like Whisky Sour or Old Fashioned.
 You could even try a Mint Julep using Finnish rye whisky.

 “The world around whisky is full of clichés and stereotypes that you are sure to do better without knowing.
 Find things that taste good to you.
 That's enough.”